 Gardaí have the power under the Health (Amendment) Act 2020 to attend at the entrance of any private home where they believe an unlawful gathering is happening and direct any non-residents to leave it or direct those approaching not to attend.

 You must have proof of a negative COVID-19 test on arrival into Ireland from anywhere other than Northern Ireland, unless you are in an exempted category such as transport workers or children under 7 years of age.
 It must have been an RT-PCR test and must have been carried out no more than 72 hours prior to arrival.
 On arrival, you must present your proof and co-operate with the requests of officials.
 This is set out in Statutory Instrument 11 of 2021 (pdf) which applies until 31 January 2021.

-These laws are in place until 5 October 2020:
+The following laws are also in place until 9 November 2020:

 - You must wear a face covering on public transport unless you have a reasonable excuse for not doing so.
 This is set out in the Health Act 1947 (Section 31A – Temporary Restrictions) (COVID-19) (Face Coverings on Public Transport) Regulations 2020, extended by Statutory Instrument 512 of 2020 (pdf).
 Statutory Instrument 569 of 2020 requires face coverings in taxis and in bus and rail stations.

 - You must complete a Passenger Locator Form before or upon your arrival in Ireland, and notify the authorities if your residence details change within 14 days of coming to Ireland.
 This is set out in the Health Act 1947 (Section 31A – Temporary Requirements) (COVID-19 Passenger Locator Form) Regulations 2020, as amended.

 Detentions and penalties